Samuel-slv/samuel.dev/README.md

 ```
-1. Vereficar a veersão do git
+1. Vereficar a versão do git
 git --version
 ```
 ```